 2. The second step is to address why the tubes are failing.
 When re-tubing is necessary, there is often an issue with the system that needs to be diagnosis.
 This will prevent the new replacement tubes from suffering the same fate as the failed tubes.
 This often involves looking at the feedwater systems, deaerators, firing rate and more to determine the cause of the issue.

-3. After all cracks and damaged tubes have been located, they are then removed from the boiler.
+3. After locating all cracks and tube damage, we remove the effected tubes from the boiler.
 This will occasionally require tube sheet replacement or repair as well.

-4. New boiler tubes are then installed in their place.
-Tubes can be rolled, beaded or welded depending on the application.
+4. Next, we install new boiler tubes in their place.
+We can install tubes by rolling, beading or welding depending on the application.
 This may include the use of XID tubes.

 5. Following installation of the new tubes it is time to test the boiler.
 This involves hydro testing the system while an inspection agency is present.
-All repairs must be submitted to the nation board and any other local regulatory agencies.
+Any of the alterations go to the nation board and any other local regulatory agencies for their records.

 Why Use Rasmech For Your Boiler Tube Repair?